-6. If you can go anywhere in the world, where would you?
+6. If you could go anywhere, where would you?
 Who would you travel with?

-7. If you can end one problem in the world, what would you end?
+7. If you could end one problem in the world, what would you end?

-8. Imagine if all humans turn into robots, what do you think the world would look like?
+8. Imagine if all humans turned into robots.
+What do you think the world would look like?

 9. Write about your dream holiday

-11. If you can be a character in a storybook, who would you be?
+11. If you could be a character in a storybook, who would you be?
 How will you rewrite that character?

-12. If you can appear as a guest on TV, which show would you appear at?
+12. If you could appear as a guest on TV, which show would you appear at?
 Why?

-13. Imagine if you can create your own TV show, what would it be about?
+13. Imagine if you can create your TV show.
+What would it be about?

-14. Write 3 words your best friend will use to describe you.
+14. Write three words your best friend will use to describe you.

-15. If you can change something about your community or neighborhood, what would it be?
+15. If you could change something about your community or neighborhood, what would it be?

 psst, don’t forget to :Download the THE GROWTH MINDSET KIT helping children to stay calm, confident and grounded even when growing up around social media.

-16. If you have to chose just one person you can talk to for the rest of your life, who would it be?
+16. If you had to choose just one person you can talk to for the rest of your life, who would it be?
 Why?